-- To store your vanities, get bathroom millwork.
+To store your vanities, get bathroom millwork.
 You can enhance your tub and shower areas with decorative millwork.
-If these areas are stand alone, try columns with the same structural height.
-If these are tucked inside a nook, you can surround them with crosshead and pilasters.
-Your bathroom ambience will be upgraded immediately.
+If these areas are stand-alone, try columns with the same structural height.
+If these are tucked inside a nook, you can surround them with crossheads and pilasters.
+Your bathroom ambiance will be upgraded immediately.

-Wooden doors and windows are resistant to general changes in temperature; have outstanding insulation properties, are rust-free and shockproof, easy to maintain and modify and have higher longevity.
+Wooden doors and windows are resistant to general changes in temperature; they have outstanding insulation properties, are rust-free and shockproof, easy to maintain and modify and have higher longevity.
 Plus, they add a rustic charm to your house – so that reselling becomes easier!
-There are several ideas to choose from – you can opt out of several looks such as contemporary, rustic, classic and modern.
+There are several ideas to choose from – you can opt-out of several books such as contemporary, rustic, classic and modern.
 There are several types of wood varieties to select from.
 Get in touch with specialists today to know more.

 If you replace the steel tacks and garage door, you can yield a 75.6 percent ROI, according to Cost vs. Value Report.
 And replacing older windows with vinyl windows gives 73.3 percent return on your investment.